Merck Manual

 • Treatment of crystal-induced disease or infection

-For suspected infection, empiric antibiotics effective against S. aureus should be given initially (see treatment of staphylococcal infection Treatment Staphylococci are gram-positive aerobic organisms.
+For suspected infection, empiric antibiotics effective against S. aureus should be given initially, after the bursa is aspirated and cultures are obtained (see treatment of staphylococcal infection Treatment Staphylococci are gram-positive aerobic organisms.
 Staphylococcus aureus is the most pathogenic; it typically causes skin infections and sometimes pneumonia, endocarditis, and osteomyelitis... read more Treatment ).
 Subsequent choice of antibiotic is determined by results of Gram stain and culture.
 Infectious bursitis requires drainage or occasionally excision in addition to antibiotics.

-Acute nonseptic bursitis is treated with temporary rest or immobilization and high-dose NSAIDs Nonopioid Analgesics Nonopioid and opioid analgesics are the main drugs used to treat pain.
-Antidepressants, antiseizure drugs, and other central nervous system (CNS)–active drugs may also be used for chronic or... read more and sometimes with other analgesics.
-Physical therapy and voluntary movement should be increased as pain subsides.
+Acute nonseptic bursitis is treated with activity modification and NSAIDs Nonopioid Analgesics Nonopioid and opioid analgesics are the main drugs used to treat pain.
+Antidepressants, antiseizure drugs, and other central nervous system (CNS)–active drugs may also be used for chronic or... read more , sometimes with other analgesics.
+Physical therapy and voluntary movement should be increased as tolerated.
 This may accelerate restoration of range of motion.
 Pendulum exercises are helpful for the shoulder joint.

 Chronic bursitis is treated the same as acute bursitis, except that splinting and rest are less likely to help, and range-of-motion exercises are especially important.
 Rarely, the bursa needs to be excised.